-207. George Butler owned a tugboat and was tired of his current job.
-He decided to open a business, Butler, Inc., that provides day tugboat tours to tourists along the Mississippi River near his hometown.
+Blooms: Apply AACSB: Analytic AICPA BB: Industry AICPA FN: Reporting Difficulty: 3 Hard Learning Objective: 02-P3 Topic: Using a Trial Balance to Prepare Financial Statements 226.
+George Butler owned a tugboat and was tired of his current job.
+He decided to open a business that provides day tugboat tours to tourists along the Mississippi River near his hometown.
 Prepare journal entries to record the following transactions.

-- May 1 Butler invested \$20,000 cash and his tugboat valued at \$90,000 in the business. - May 2 Butler paid \$3,000 cash for office equipment to help him keep track of business activities. - May 3 Butler bought boating supplies costing \$2,500 on credit. - May 4 Butler paid the river master \$500 cash for the first month's dock rental. - Butler paid \$1,800 cash for a six-month insurance policy.
-May 5 - May 10 Butler received \$2,000 cash from clients for his first tour. - Butler provided a \$3,500 tour on credit, the customer has agreed to pay within 10 days - May 12 - May 19 Butler paid for the boating supplies originally purchased on May 3. - May 22 Butler receives payment on the account from the client entry on May 12. - May 25 Butler received \$2,750 cash for additional tours. - May 31 Butler paid his crew member a salary of \$1,000. - The company paid \$2,000 cash in dividends to the owner. (sole shareholder) May 31
+May 1 Butler invested \$20,000 cash and his tugboat valued at \$90,000 in the business in exchange for common stock.

+May 2 Butler paid \$3,000 cash for office equipment to help him keep track of business activities.

+May 3 Dutlar bought bo ating gunnling ageting \$2 500) on anadit way 5 Butler bought bo ating supplies costing \$2,500 Jon crean.

+- May 4 Butler paid the river master \$500 cash for the first month's dock rental. - May 5 Butler paid \$1,800 cash for a six-month insurance policy. - May 10 Butler received \$2,000 cash from clients for his first tour. - May 12 Butler provided a \$3,500 tour on credit, the customer has agreed to pay within 10 days - May 19 Butler paid for the boating supplies originally purchased on May 3. - May 22 Butler receives payment on the account from the client entry on May 12. - May 25 Butler received \$2,750 cash for additional tours that he completed that day. - May 31 Butler paid his crew member a salary of \$1,000. - May 31 The company paid Butler, its sole stockholder, \$2,000 for personal use.